cedricbonhomme/newspipe/README.rst

 For example if you want to use pyAggr3g470r with Tor/Privoxy, you just have to set the value of *http_proxy* (most of the time: ``http_proxy = 127.0.0.1:8118``).
 Else leave the value blank.

-You can connect with the email *root@pyAggr3g470r.localhost* and the password *root*.
-You should change these information.

 Automatic updates